Key Ideas

 Ensure You Have Plenty of Blankets and Supplies

 Staying warm in the cold requires suitable materials in addition to proper clothing and layering.
-If you need to go long periods without power, you can get more comfortable and warm with blankets and other supplies.
-Sleeping bags can further insulate body heat in extreme colds and provide safe spaces to rest if the power outage extends into the night.
+If you need to go long periods without power, you can be more comfortable with blankets and other supplies.
+Sleeping bags can further insulate body heat in extreme cold and provide safe spaces to rest if the power outage extends into the night.
 Before winter storms hit, you can prepare your home by stocking up on thick, insulating blankets and sleeping materials.

 Stock Non-Perishable Foods and Water

-Long periods without power may prevent you from using the stove, microwave, oven and other cooking essentials, making you unable to cook.
+Long periods without power may prevent you from using the stove, microwave, oven and other cooking essentials, preventing you from cooking.
 Instead, you can stock up on non-perishable items, like:

 - Bread